 The Consumer Education Programme of the Consumer Protection Office aims to upgrade the level of consumer consciousness throughout the Free State Province.
-Consumer are provided with easy access to information which can assist them in making informed choices, and taking appropriate action where necessary, in their own interests, and that of society.
+Consumers are provided with an easy access to information which can assist them in making informed choices, and taking appropriate action where necessary, in their own interests, and that of society.

 In providing consumer education, the division employs numerous strategies, ranging from face to face contacts, to widespread usage of the print and electronic media.
 Activities also include the distribution of printed matters on topics of consumer interest, and working with the public and private sectors to ensure relevant consumer information is presented to the community of the Free State Province.

-Members of the public can access information by turning into SABC’s Lesedi Stereo as well as the Community Radio stations in the Province on announced dates.
+Members of the public can access information by turning into SABC’s Lesedi FM as well as the Community Radio stations in the Province on announced dates.
 These are informative programmes which highlight and provide advice on everyday consumer related matters.

 Articles on a wide variety of consumer issues are published periodically in the local newspapers.

 Information brochures which cover issues such as Consumer Protector, Consumer Rights, How to lodge a complaint, labelling, Financial Services, National Credit Act, Food Safety and Security, Electricity Saving, The Environment and many more, are distributed to the consuming pubic upon request or at Information Sharing / Exhibition Sessions and MEC’s Road Shows.